 We are committed to coordinating medical and behavioral care for members.
-Members should be appropriately screened, evaluated, treated and/or referred for physical health, behavioral health or substance use disorder (SUD), dual or multiple diagnoses and/or intellectual or developmental disabilities.
-With the member's permission, our case management staff can facilitate coordination of case management related to substance use screening, evaluation and treatment.
+Members should be appropriately screened, evaluated, treated and/or referred for physical health, behavioral health or substance use disorder, dual or multiple diagnoses and/or intellectual or developmental disabilities.
+With the member's permission, our case management staff can facilitate coordination of case management related to substance abuse screening, evaluation, and treatment.

 Members seen in the primary care setting may present with a behavioral health condition which the PCP must be prepared to recognize.
-Primary care providers (PCPs) are encouraged to use behavioral health screening tools, treat behavioral health issues that are within their scope of practice and refer members to behavioral health providers when appropriate.
+Primary Care Providers (PCPs) are encouraged to use behavioral health screening tools, treat behavioral health issues that are within their scope of practice and refer members to behavioral health providers when appropriate.
 Members seen by behavioral health providers should be screened for co-existing medical issues.
 Behavioral health providers should refer members with known or suspected and untreated physical health problems or disorders to their PCP for examination and treatment, with the member's consent.
 Behavioral health providers may only provide physical health care services if they are licensed to do so.
-Mental health/substance use disorder (MH/SUD) providers are asked to communicate any concerns regarding the member's medical condition to the PCP, with the member's consent if required and work collaboratively on a plan of care.
+Mental Health/Substance Abuse (MH/SA) providers are asked to communicate any concerns regarding the member's medical condition to the PCP, with the member's consent if required, and work collaboratively on a plan of care.